yugnadhary2017/Cleo_Assessment/README.md

 To login EC2 instances use .pem key yugandhar_automation.pem

+We are following "VPC with single public subnet" scenario for launching EC2 instance through puppet.
+You can look at the image "https://github.com/yugnadhary2017/Cleo_Assessment/commit/38b833673a1685fffe612c6b93ec987c94263198"

 #####Puppetmaster Access_Details##############
 We have launched one EC2 instance in AWS and configured it as puppet master to deploy and manage infrastructure.